axel18bsm/Moyen-Age-DarkAge/README.md

 not implemented.
 Setup of units can be deployed at random or manually.
 2 players Human versus IA.

-Next step :Move executed .
+ step finish: naval, food supplies and music .
 Next step : unit figthing.

 Some pictures of the game